-You will learn via a 40% split of theory and 60% midwifery practice components.
-Theory is taught through seminars, lectures and tutorials, as well as skills taught in the clinical skills suite which are then utilised in clinical practice.
-While the majority of classes will take place at Edge Hill University, some modules may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.
+You will learn via a 50% split of theory and 50% midwifery practice components.
+Theory is taught through a blended learning approach with face-to-face seminars, lectures and tutorials, as well as skills taught in the clinical skills suite which are then utilised in clinical practice, complemented by online study.
+While the majority of face-to-face classes will take place at Edge Hill University, some modules may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.

-Practice will be undertaken in hospitals and community settings.
-During this time you will have a practice placement mentor who will support your learning and development.
+Practice will be undertaken in hospitals and community settings drawn from our network of more than 600 placement locations across Merseyside, Cheshire and Lancashire.
+You will have a practice placement mentor who will support your learning and development on placements.

 As midwifery care is a 24-hour activity you will be required to attend clinical placements on a shift basis, including at night and weekends.
 Some of your placements may be geographically dispersed and this will mean that you may be required to do some travelling.
 You will be responsible for travel and parking costs while on placement.

 Assessment in both theory and practice is continuous.
 Practice is assessed against national outcomes and you are required to demonstrate evidence of your achievement.
 Assessment of theory is conducted through a combination of assignments, seminar presentations, advanced notice examinations and a dissertation.

 Lectures are delivered by expert professionals with backgrounds as registered midwives, as well as specialists in other areas.
 The Midwifery programme team have extensive educational experience within maternity services.
 Their diverse research interests include positive birth experiences, care of vulnerable women, perinatal mental health, public health and health inequalities, and the exploration of pregnancy loss in the curriculum.